Meydane-E Emam (Naghsh-E Jahan)

 The Jame 'Abbasi mosque, whose construction was started in 1611 by order of Shah Abbas I, was completed in the 1616.
 In the same year the decoration works of the mosque began that continued throughout the period of the reign of the two successors of Shah Abbas.
 The architect of this mosque is Ali Akbar Esfahani and the inscriptions of the portal are of the calligrapher Ali Reza Abbasi.
 In madrasa southwest of the mosque was placed a simple slab of stone in such a place that it indicated precisely the noon of Esfahan in the four seasons: the calculations related to it are attributed to Sheykh Baha'i.
 Among the peculiarities of this mosque there is the echo that is produced under the large high dome 52 meters.

-Ali Qapu Palace, which in the Safavid period was called "palace dowlatkhane", was built on the order of Shah Abbas I. The palace has 5 floors and each of them has a particular decoration.
-The wall paintings by Reza Abbasi, a famous painter from the Safavid period, which decorate the walls of the building and the stuccoing of the building's walls are very beautiful, in particular the stuccos of the "sound hall" which also have acoustic properties: on the occasion of the musical performances these stuccos harmonized the played melodies and spread them without the reverberation of the sound.
-During the reign of Abbas II, in the 1644, a marvelous hall was added to this palace and the decoration of the building was completed.
+Ali Qapu Palace, which in the Safavid period was called “dowlatkhane palace”, was built on the orders of Shah Abbas I. The palace has 5 floors and each of them has a particular decoration.
+The wall paintings by Reza Abbasi, a famous painter of the Safavid era, which decorate the walls of the building and the stuccoes on the walls of the building are very beautiful, in particular the stuccos in the "sound room" which also have acoustic properties: of the musical performances these stuccos harmonized the melodies played and spread them without the reverberation of the sound.
+During the reign of Abbas II, in 1644, a wonderful hall was added to this palace and the decoration of the building was completed.
 Shah Abbas and his successors received ambassadors and high-ranking guests in this palace.
 From the top of this building you can enjoy a beautiful view of the city of Esfahan.
-It is said that the entrance door of the palace was brought here from the city Najaf and that this was the reason for the name of Ali Qapu but according to another version the name refers to the Ottoman door Bab al-Ali.
+It is said that the entrance door of the palace was brought here from the city Najaf and that this was the reason for the naming of Ali Qapu but according to another version the name refers to the Ottoman gate Bab al-Ali.

-In addition to the buildings that still exist, there were some other buildings in Naghshs-and Jahan Square that gradually fell into disuse and disappeared.
-Among these you can remember the Clock Palace (which was completely destroyed and in its place was built the Sheykh Lotfollah mosque), the marble capitals that had probably been brought to Esfahan by Persepolis (one of them was transferred to Chehel Sotun and another one is today in the Archaeological Museum of Iran in Teheran), 100 Spanish cannons (loot from the conquest of the island of Hormoz by Emamgholi Khan) and a mile qopoq (NdT: maypole) high 40 meters in the center of the square, today completely disappeared.
+In addition to the buildings that still exist, there were some other buildings in Naghshs-e Jahan square which gradually fell into disuse and disappeared.
+These include the Clock Palace (which was completely destroyed and the Sheykh Lotfollah mosque was built in its place), the marble capitals that were probably brought to Esfahan from Persepolis (one of them was moved to Chehel Sotun and another is today in the Archaeological Museum of Iran in Tehran), 100 Spanish cannons (spoils of the conquest of the island of Hormoz by Emamgholi Khan) and a mile qopoq (NdT: maypole) high 40 meters in the center of the square, today completely disappeared.

-Naghsh-e Jahan Square in the 1935 has been recorded in the list of Iran's national heritage works.
-This square is part of the first works of Iran that in the 1979 were inscribed in the UNESCO world heritage.
+Naghsh-e Jahan Square in 1935 was registered in the list of works of the national heritage of Iran.
+This square is part of the first works of Iran which in 1979 were inscribed in the UNESCO world heritage.